ivan-markov-666/beelms/fe/README.md

 ### Language switcher and global i18n roadmap

 - The global header `LanguageSwitcher` (BG/EN) controls the `lang` query parameter for all public pages.
-- The `/wiki` and `/wiki/[slug]` pages already consume this `lang` parameter and forward it to the backend Wiki API (see `STORY-MVP-WIKI-LANGUAGE-SWITCH`).
+- The `/wiki` and `/wiki/[slug]` pages already consume this `lang` parameter and forward it to the backend Wiki API (see `STORY-MVP-WIKI-LANGUAGE-SWITCH`), and the public header navigation uses the shared FE i18n helpers to render the Wiki/Login labels in BG/EN.
-- Future work for making other UI screens multi-language is tracked in:
+- Additional work for making other UI screens multi-language is documented in:
   - `docs/architecture/epic-cross-i18n.md` – mini tech-spec for global language behaviour;
   - `docs/backlog/ws-2/stories/STORY-MVP-CROSS-I18N-FE-FOUNDATION.md` – FE i18n foundation and layout/nav translations.